Female Figure (Giambologna): Attribution and provenance

 It must have been a Medici commission, either of Cosimo I or, more likely, of his son Francesco I de' Medici.
 From Borghini's quotation does not result to which one of three possible Dukes of Bavaria it was sent as a diplomatic gift.
-Then, in 1635 the figure seems to be mentioned among works of art that had been plundered from the Munich residence by Swedish troops in 1632 during the Thirty Year War and whose whereabouts Duke Maximilian of Bavaria wanted to know about.
-One of his magistrates reported that a life size marble statue of a Bathsheba was brought to Stockholm on the orders of king Gustav Adolph.
-This identification of the Getty-marble with the figure mentioned by Borghini and in this Bavarian document, is however contradicted by Lauritz de Thurah (Den danske Vitruvius, 1746) claiming that the sculpture was part of the Swedish war booty from Prague 1648.
+Then, in 1635 the figure seems to be mentioned among works of art that had been plundered from the Munich Residenz by Swedish troops in 1632 during the Thirty Years' War and whose whereabouts Maximilian I, Elector of Bavaria wanted to know about.
+One of his magistrates reported that a life size marble statue of a Bathsheba was brought to Stockholm on the orders of King Gustavus Adolphus.
+This identification of the Getty-marble with the figure mentioned by Borghini and in this Bavarian document, is however contradicted by Lauritz de Thurah (Den danske Vitruvius, 1746) claiming that the sculpture was part of the Swedish war booty from Prague in 1648.
 No details are known about the figure's early provenance in Sweden.
 Nicodemus Tessin the Younger mentions the statue in 1688 in his travel notes as being in Sweden without giving its precise location.
 At the same time Tessin attributed the statue to Giambologna by means of stylistic comparison.
 Soon aftercasts of the now prestigious figure were made in Sweden in plaster and metal.
-Five of these aftercasts (one in lead and four in plaster) are still preserved in the bathroom of the Swedish manor house Ericsberg and another in lead in the Royal Danish castle of Fredensborg.
+Five of these aftercasts (one in lead and four in plaster) are still preserved in the bathroom of the Swedish Ericsberg Palace and another in lead in the Royal Danish Fredensborg Palace.
 Due to a primitive moulding process, they are simplified reproductions of the marble original.
 Yet they still document the original shape of the vessel of Giambologna's figure.